lipkau/JiraPS/docs/en-US/commands/Get-JiraIssueComment.md

 ### CommonParameters

 This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
-For more information, see about_CommonParameters (http://go.microsoft.com/fwlink/?LinkID=113216).
+For more information, see about_CommonParameters (<http://go.microsoft.com/fwlink/?LinkID=113216>).

 ## INPUTS

-### [JiraPS.Issue] / [String]
+### AtlassianPS.JiraPS.Issue

 ## OUTPUTS

-### [JiraPS.Comment]
+### AtlassianPS.JiraPS.Comment

 ## NOTES

 This function requires either the `-Credential` parameter to be passed or a persistent JIRA session.
 See `New-JiraSession` for more details.
 If neither are supplied, this function will run with anonymous access to JIRA.